zarf-dev/zarf/docs/0-zarf-overview.md

 ## Why Use Zarf?

 - 💸 **Free and Open-Source.** Zarf will always be free to use and maintained by the open-source community.
-- 🔓 **No Vender Lock.** There is no proprietary software that locks you into using Zarf.
+- 🔓 **No Vendor Lock.** There is no proprietary software that locks you into using Zarf.
 If you want to remove it, you still can use your helm charts to deploy your software manually.
 - 💻 **OS Agnostic.** Zarf supports numerous operating systems.
 For a full list, visit the [Supported OSes](./5-operator-manual/90-supported-oses.md) page.
 - 📦 **Highly Distributable.** Integrate and deploy software from multiple, secure development environments including edge, embedded systems, secure cloud, data centers, and even local environments.
 - 🚀 **Develop Connected Deploy Disconnected.** Teams can build, and configure individual applications or entire DevSecOps environments while connected to the internet and then package and ship them to a disconnected environment to be deployed.